 - Inability to incur the predictable risks of the investment

 - Investments that are not in line with your individual financial needs

 - Investments in which the broker does not warn you of the level of risk

 - Investments that do not have a ‘reasonable basis’ for recommendation

 In some cases, your stockbroker may try to convince you to purchase a stock that is currently being aggressively marketed by his or her brokerage firm.
 Your broker may fabricate or exaggerate information to make the stock seem appealing or otherwise try to steer you toward making an investment that may not be in your better interests.

 One very common type of unsuitable investment includes high-risk options such as penny stocks and junk bonds, which are usually suitable only for experienced, risk tolerant investors.

 If you or a loved one believes you have sustained financial losses as a result of your stockbroker’s unsuitable recommendations, you may be able to recover damages for those losses.
-To help you determine whether fraud has occurred, and to recover your losses, your first step is to contact one of our experienced stock fraud attorneys.
+To help you determine whether fraud has occurred, and to recover your losses, your first step is to contact one of our experienced Florida stockbroker fraud lawyers.
 We will evaluate your lack of suitability claim for free and then fight to get your money back.